 The Adult Public Guardianship program exists to safeguard the welfare of persons with disabilities.
 Public guardianship is a legal procedure in which the court determines if a person’s ability to make health and safety decisions for themselves is significantly impaired by disease, accident or disability.
 If so, the court will appoint a guardian to act as a substitute decision-maker.
 Public guardianship in Maryland is administered by local Departments of Social Services for those aged 18-64, and the Department of Aging for those aged 65+.
-Public guardianship is a situation of last resort when there are no family members, friends and loved ones to serve in this capacity.
+Public guardianship is a situation of last resort when there are no family members, friends, and loved ones to serve in this capacity.

 There are two types of adult guardianship: